|Game inventor: Martin Gardner|

 There is a delightful film about Martin and his influence, with interviews by David Suzuki of Martin and a large group of his friends, all tops in their fields, who share their specialties and discuss The Nature of Things.

 A biennial celebration of Martin Gardner's life and work has been held in Atlanta, Georgia, since 1994, founded and hosted by Tom Rodgers, a businessman, scholar and Renaissance man.
 The Gathering for Gardner is an invitation-only get-together for mathematicians, magicians and puzzlers who enjoy sharing their work and play inspired by Martin's writings.
 A Gathering for Gardner Foundation has been established as a central organization for continuing these biennial events and for the Celebration of Mind annual birthday tributes for Martin held every October 21 in dozens of countries.

 Since 2012, Kadon hosts an annual Celebration of Mind in Ye Olde Gamery on the last weekend of the Maryland Renaissance Festival, at the end of October.
 Hundreds of visitors get to experience the joy of mathematical games and hear about Martin Gardner.
-See the write-ups: 2012, 2013, and the 2014 Centennial!
+See the write-ups of the 2012, 2013, 2014, 2015, 2016 2017 Celebrations!